-As part of the Federal Front Door initiative, the government interviewed a total of 3,635 people in Jacksonville, Kansas City, Minneapolis, Philadelphia, and Sacramento.6 In its final report, the government team identified some of the current problems that people face when they try to access government information online.
+As part of the Federal Front Door initiative, the government interviewed more than 60 people in Jacksonville, Kansas City, Minneapolis, Philadelphia, and Sacramento.6 In its final report, the government team identified some of the current problems that people face when they try to access government information online.
 These include a lack of trust, an overload of options, and a lack of transparency.
 The team also identified specific issues to focus on, such as streamlining cross-agency services, disseminating information through search engines and proxies, and improving the US Web Design Standards.7